usnews/brightspot-cms/creating-modules.md

 ## Rendering a Module

 To render the content of the module, create a JSP file to associate with the object.
 The example below renders the `title` and `body` fields.
+Import the tablibs required for using cms tags, or JSTL in this example.

 {% highlight jsp %}<%@ taglib prefix="c" uri="http://java.sun.com/jsp/jstl/core" %>
 <%@ taglib prefix="cms" uri="http://psddev.com/cms" %>